 I don’t care what type of phone you have, you need an app where you can quickly organize shopping lists and gift lists.
 No paper wasted or lost, everything will be right at your fingertips whether you are on your laptop, waiting for your boss to finish a meeting (we won’t tell your shopping online at work), or standing in line at the grocery store and overhear an excellent gift idea you don’t want to forget.

-You should also include slickdeals.net to your phone and bookmark on your computer.
-Slickdeals is the largest deal-sharing community on the Web with millions of people regularly using it to discover, share, rate and shop the best deals and coupons for their favorite stores.
+You should also include slickdeals.net on your phone and download the app on your computer.
+Slickdeals is the largest deal-sharing community on the Web with millions of people regularly using it to discover, share, rate, and shop the best deals and coupons for their favorite stores.